Learn to make a super cool confetti bowl in three easy steps! You don’t need any crafting skills for this, and the results are SO fun!

 Oh, plus you can customize it with any color of confetti.
 What about black and orange for Halloween?
 Green and red for Christmas??
 Did I mention that you can also purchase the supplies from Dollar Tree?

 I think you’re convinced by now, so let’s jump into this balloon bowl DIY.
-I know you’re ready.
+I know you’re ready for this fabulous party craft.
 Keep reading!

 Gather These Supplies